SmartBear/ready-aws-plugin/README.md

 Follow these steps to perform export:
 * select “Deploy API to AWS API Gateway” in the context menu for the selected REST service
-* input the Access Key and Secret Key to authenticate in the AWS API Gateway service and select the region where you want to create API
+* input the Access Key and Secret Key to authorize in the AWS API Gateway service and select the region where you want to create API
 * specify deployment options.
 If Proxy integration will select then each method will be configured with Integration of the HTTP Proxy type